harmony-one/h/progress/uladzislau-muraveika.md

 On the protocol side, I was helping with the forking leader node issue and was able to reproduce it locally, sharing findings with the protocol team.

 On the ops side, I've finished developing a new monitoring for the `getLastSigningPower` RPC call implementation in the watchdog.
-Now we are using value from nodes majority, alarm has unique block ids and view change ids.
-Main advantage - less noise, more clue about when consensus loss happen.
+Now we are using values from nodes majority, alarm has unique block ids and view change ids.
+Main advantage - less noise, more clue about when consensus loss happens.

 Additionally, on the ops side, I've created a fresh SnapDB snapshot - 3 times smaller as a part of HIP32 preparation.